cmbappleby/gis_remote_sensing_projects/README.md

 ### [Big Crater Ring LiDAR Processing](https://github.com/cmbappleby/gis_remote_sensing_projects/blob/main/LiDAR_crater_rings.pdf)
 Processed raw LiDAR data, including strip alignment, spatial indexing, and point cloud alignment with a photogrammetry point cloud.
 Used these point clouds to classify the points and create various products such as a digital elevation model, canopy height map, and orthomosaic.

-## StoryMap
-In addition to the StoryMap for the [Post-Fire Vegetation Regrowth Analysis](https://arcg.is/qbGqu0), I created a StoryMap for a research project, [Static GNSS Accuracy Assessment of Pixel 8 Pro](https://storymaps.arcgis.com/stories/37f0aef368994d948259cd33b0ff4a74).